How Siblings Can Support Their Sister with Postpartum Depression

 Many family members also stress as someone close to them faces a health challenge.
 This is why it is important to implement stress-management practices such as:

 - Nature walks and spending time outdoors

-It’s possible for family members to add to their own stress by wanting to be there for the mother as much as possible.
-But this can eventually lead to burnout and exhaustion.
+It is possible for family members to add to their own stress by providing round-the-clock care for the mother, which can eventually lead to burnout and exhaustion.

 Instead, work with your sister’s partner or other family members to come up with a schedule for visiting if needed.
-This can help to prevent overwhelming the new mother and can allow other family members to get the break they need as well.
+This can prevent overwhelming both the new mother and other members of the family.